mepx/libmep/README.md

 # To run:

-You need some file with training data.
+You need some a file with training data.
 We provided several files (located in the [data](data) folder) for test:

 - bulding1.csv for regression problems,